 Okay, fine.
-But the test is, does what I’ve written here resonate with others?
-If not, then I’m just a freak; if it does, then the particular conditions are to some extent general, perhaps resulting from the nature of capitalist society.
+But the test is, do these sorts of existentialist thoughts resonate with others?
+If not, then I’m just a freak; if they do, then the particular conditions are to some extent general, perhaps resulting from the nature of capitalist society.
 They seem even more general than that, though, since similar grievances have motivated the lamentations of poets, philosophers, theologians, and others for millennia.
-I do have “my own issues,” but it is plausible to suppose I’m just one of those people in whom the general grievances about the human condition are sharpened, because I had the great good fortune to be born with a maladapted brain chemistry.
+I do have “my own issues,” but it is plausible to suppose I’m just one of those people in whom the general grievances about the human condition are sharpened, because I had the great good fortune to be born with a pathological sensitivity to injustice and human suffering.
 As for the unbecoming and childish nature of whining about “the human condition” (or “the modern condition”), well, can’t we permit ourselves a little bit of whining now and then?
 I think we’re entitled to it.

 I’m 40, the age of the midlife crisis.
 I recall the comedian Jim Gaffigan’s joke about being in your 40s: